Bug report #18220

 So I'd try a fresh install (e.g. the standalone installer) first.
 If it works, probably removing and re-installing all C:\OSGeo4W will help too.

-#5 Updated by Borys Jurgiel about 1 year ago
+#5 Updated by Borys Jurgiel over 3 years ago

 Did you try the qgis-dev (3.1) package, like in the other report?
 Or the standalone installer?